efugier/smartcat/README.md

 Start by selecting some text, then press `:`.
 You can then pipe the selection content to `smartcat`.

 ```
-:'<,'>!sc -c "replace the versions with wildcards"
+:'<,'>!sc -p "replace the versions with wildcards"
 ```

 ```
-:'<,'>!sc -c "fix the typos in this text"
+:'<,'>!sc -p "fix the typos in this text"
 ```

 will **replace** the current selection with the same text transformed by the language model.

 ```
-:'<,'>!sc -c "implement the traits FromStr and ToString for this struct" -r
+:'<,'>!sc -p "implement the traits FromStr and ToString for this struct" -r
 ```

 ```